Jewish views on astrology: Does astrology apply to Israel?

-Some rabbis held that the stars generally do control the fate of people and nations, but Abraham and his descendants were elevated by their covenant with God, and thus achieve an elevated level of free will.
+Some rabbis held that the stars generally do control the fate of people and nations, but Abraham and his descendants were elevated by their covenant with God, and thus achieve an elevated level of free will in Genesis Rabbah 44:12, Yal., Jer.
+285.

-In the Talmud, two rabbis (R. Yohanan and Rav) held that "there is no mazal (literally "constellation") for Israel, but only for the nations", while one held the contrary, that astrology does apply to Israel.
+In the Talmud, Johanan bar Nappaha and Abba Arikha held that "there is no mazzal (literally "constellation") for Israel, but only for the nations", while one held the contrary, that astrology does apply to Israel.

-It is said that Abraham predicted via astrological tablets that he would have no second son, but God said to him, "Away with your astrology; for Israel there is no mazal!"
+It is said that Abraham predicted via astrological tablets that he would have no second son, but God said to him, "Away with your astrology; for Israel there is no mazzal!"
 The birth of his second son, the patriarch Isaac, then disproves the idea that astrology applies to Israel.
-Genesis Rabbah states that Abraham was not an astrologer, but rather a prophet, inasmuch as only those beneath the stars could be subject to their influence; but that Abraham was above them.
+Genesis Rabbah states that Abraham was not an astrologer, but rather a prophet, inasmuch as only those beneath the stars could be subject to their influence, but that Abraham was above them.